 - Inappropriate interactions with the caregiver

-In addition to being able to identify signs of abuse, it’s important to choose a caregiving facility in a careful and informed manner.
-Not only should you research facilities that fit your budget and suit the needs of your elder, you should do your best to find a senior living facility that’s trustworthy and treats all residents with kindness and respect.
+In addition to being able to identify signs of abuse, it’s important to choose a care facility in a thoughtful and informed manner.
+Not only should you research facilities that fit your budget and suit the needs of your elder, you should do your best to find a senior living facility that’s highly recommended and treats all residents with kindness and respect.
 The right facility should have:

-- A well-trained staff who understand and can identify elder abuse
+- A well-trained staff that understands and can identify elder abuse

 - Operating procedures to prevent elder abuse perpetrated either by family members or staff

 - A history of reporting and disciplining elder abuse committed by employees

 - Positive testimonies about the quality of care from current residents in the facility

 - No promotion or advertising of unnecessary services or care options

 - As many opportunities for resident independence as possible